Komaligal

-Development
+Production

 M. Mohamed, a businessman, who used to listen this radio drama weekly, was attracted by it.
 Thus he thought to make it as a film.
 He expressed his idea to S.Ramdas.
 He also agreed and film was started.
 Story and dialogues were written by S.Ramdas who acted as Marikkar in lead role.
 Film was directed by Ramanathan, an experienced person in the Sinhala film industry.
+Marikkar S. Ramdas, a Hindu Brahmin in real life, portrayed a Muslim.
+B. H. Abdul Hameed, a Muslim in real life, portrayed a Hindu Brahmin.
+Sillaiyur Selvarajan and Kamalini Selvarajan, who were married in real life, portray lovers in the film.